-The "Eni in the Stock Markets" pages in the "Investors" section of Eni's website216 are constantly updated with information on dividends, share price and the major stock market indexes.
+The "Eni on the Stock Markets" pages in the "Investors" section of Eni's website www.eni.com are constantly updated with information on dividends, share price and the major stock market indexes.

-The website also contains, among other things, periodic reports, press releases, this Report, the Corporate Governance Code with the corporate governance solutions adopted by Eni, the Company's By-laws, announcements to shareholders and bondholders, disclosures and documentation regarding the issues on the agenda of Shareholders' and Bondholders' Meetings, with the associated minutes.
-The documentation is provided free of charge to anyone who may request it, including through the Company's website217.
+The website also contains, among other things, documents relating to the Shareholders' Meeting, including the minutes of meetings and to the corporate governance system of Eni.
+The Shareholders' Meeting documentation is provided free of charge to anyone who may request it, including through the Company's website.